 - Great for having a positive experience

-- Good to address communication and behaviour type improvements
+- Good to address communication and behavior type improvements

-- Is not per say focussed on the last iteration, so can be used in other contexts
+- Is not per se focussed on the last iteration, so can be used in other contexts

-In terms of getting really clear action points this retrospective is a bit more difficult.
+In terms of getting really clear action points, this retrospective is a bit more difficult.
 My experience is that a lot of these action points will be in the communication or attitude area, and less focussed on tech stuff.
-In my experience the action points will most often look like:
+In my experience the action points will most often look like this:

 - Acknowledge good behavior

-- Be a good example, start with X behaviour
+- Be a good example, start with X behavior

-Which can make it more difficult in the next iteration to check of all action points, as there are no real acceptance criteria.
-I would advise to discuss the action points in the next retrospective, and let the team decide if they where executed to a level where the team is content with.
+This can make it more difficult in the next iteration to check all action points, as there are no real acceptance criteria.
+I would advise discussing the action points in the next retrospective, and let the team decide if they were executed to a level where the team is content.